 Major Uses of Borax

-Flux for Welding: A combination of borax and ammonium chloride is used as a flux in welding purposes.
+Flux for Welding: A combination of borax and ammonium chloride is used as a flux for welding purposes.
 This is because borax helps in lowering the melting point of unwanted iron oxide during welding.
 Borax with water also acts as a flux in soldering metals like gold and silver.
-This flux is also used in pre tinning tungsten with zinc, thereby making tungsten more ductile.
+This flux is also used in pre-tinning tungsten with zinc, thereby making tungsten more ductile.

 Fertilizer for Plants: Borax is a good fertilizer for plants.
 It helps in enriching the soil and killing the weeds (like Creeping Charlie) that destroy plants.
 One can try by sprinkling borax powder on all the possible locations where weeds might grow.
 The weed growth over a period of time stalls.
 However, minimal amounts of borax must be used for fertilization purposes as excessive borax is toxic in nature for plants.